vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 are made to practise it in connection with petty deities
 or in the meditations of such inanimate things as [^f130] nāma being Brahman
 and are made to fall therefrom in the acquisition of minor results.

+[es130]:  In the Chandogya Upaniṣad VII chapter, it is stated as follows:- He who worships nama or names like rig veda, sama veda, Itihāsa and purāṇa as if they were Brahman will realise only very limited fruits such as can be reached with these names".\*
 </details>